 You will also be assigned an HPAC secondary advisor.
 This is a member of the HPAC committee who will work with you and your primary advisor to assure your course schedule prepares you for your professional school and career goals.
 You are strongly encouraged to meet with your HPAC advisor upon signing up with HPAC and before registering for courses each semester.

-You may also consider joining the Pre Health Club (e-mail link to (email@example.com), a student run organization that
+You may also consider joining the Pre Health Club, a student-run organization that

 provide peer support, and expose the entire Skidmore community to the diverse world